Canner/vulcan-sql/packages/extension-driver-bq/README.md

 3. Create a new profile in `profiles.yaml` or in your profiles' paths.

-> ⚠️ Your service account must have the following permissions to successfully execute queries...
+> ⚠️ Your service account must have the following permissions to successfully execute queries.
 >
 > - BigQuery Data Viewer
 > - BigQuery Job User